4.3.4 Modifying context properties

 [image of music]

 The \set and \unset commands can appear anywhere in the input file and will take effect from the time they are encountered until the end of the score or until the property is \set or \unset again.
 Let’s try changing the font size, which affects the size of the note heads (among other things) several times.
-The change is from the default value, not the most recently set value.
+The value is set relative to the default font size, not to the most recently set value.

 \relative {